People's Action Party: Third to fourth generation

-On 23 November 2018, fourth-generation leadership members, then–Minister for Finance Heng Swee Keat and then–Minister for Trade and Industry Chan Chun Sing were elected as the First and Second Assistant Secretaries-General respectively, the second and third highest positions of the party.
-They had replaced then - Assistant Secretary-Generals Teo Chee Hean and Tharman Shanmugaratnam.
-A significant step of the leadership transition from the third-generation leaders to the fourth-generation leaders.
+On 23 November 2018, two fourth-generation leadership members (then–Minister for Finance Heng Swee Keat and then–Minister for Trade and Industry Chan Chun Sing) were elected as the First and Second Assistant Secretaries-General; these were, respectively, the second- and third-highest positions in the party.
+They replaced Teo Chee Hean and Tharman Shanmugaratnam.
+This represented a significant step of the leadership transition from the third generation to the fourth generation.

 On 1 May 2019, Heng Swee Keat was appointed the new and sole Deputy Prime Minister, replacing Teo and Tharman.
 He was then widely seen as the 4th and next Prime Minister and Secretary-General of PAP succeeding incumbent Lee Hsien Loong.
-However on 8 April 2021, Heng surprisingly announced he would step down as the fourth-generation leader and step aside to pave way for younger and healthier leaders to take over the leadership and stressed that health and age as concerns of this decision.
-After his decision, several Cabinet members were seen as the possible candidates to succeed Heng, ranging from Minister for Finance Lawrence Wong, Minister for Health Ong Ye Kung, Minister for Education Chan Chun Sing.
+However, on 8 April 2021, Heng unexpectedly announced he would step down as the fourth-generation leader and step aside to pave the way for younger and healthier leaders to take over leadership, citing his health and age as reasons.
+Several Cabinet members were then seen as possible candidates to succeed Heng, including Minister for Finance Lawrence Wong, Minister for Health Ong Ye Kung, and Minister for Education Chan Chun Sing.

-On 14 April 2022, Finance Minister Lawrence Wong was selected as the new leader of the PAP's fourth-generation (4G) team, succeeding Deputy Prime Minister Heng Swee Keat who had stepped down as 4G leader.
+On 14 April 2022, Wong was selected as new leader of PAP's fourth-generation (4G) team, succeeding Heng.
 Wong received an "overwhelming majority" of support in the consultation process, surpassing that of other nominees.
-His candidacy was unanimously endorsed by the cabinet and subsequently, by the PAP MPs at a party caucus on 14 April.
+His candidacy was unanimously endorsed by the cabinet and subsequently by the PAP MPs at a party caucus on 14 April.
+On 4 December 2024, he was elected Secretary-General of People's Action Party, with an endorsement from Lee Hsien Loong.

 Organisation

 During its initial years, the party had adopted a traditional Leninist form of party organisation, together with a vanguard cadre from its labour-leaning faction.
 The PAP Executive later expelled the leftist faction in 1961, bringing the ideological basis of the party into the centre and later in the 1960s moving further to the right.

 In the beginning, there were about 500 so-called temporary cadres appointed, however the current number of cadres is unknown, with the register of cadres being kept confidential.
 In 1988, Wong Kan Seng revealed that there were more than 1,000 cadres.

 Cadre members have the right to attend party conferences and to vote for and elect and to be elected into the Central Executive Committee (CEC), the pinnacle of party leaders.

-To become a cadre, a party member must be first nominated by the MP in their branch.
+To become a party cadre, a party member must be first nominated by the MP in their branch.
 The candidate will then undergo three sessions of interview, each with four to five ministers or MPs and the appointment is then made by the CEC.
 About 100 candidates are nominated each year.